pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-Input-Format.md

 ## Input Lines

 The assembly source code is processed line-by-line.
 Each line starts with an optional label and can contain assembly directives (i.e. instructions to the assembler), assembly instructions (i.e. code to be translated into object code for the specific processor) or blanks and comments.

+### comments

 Comments start with a semi-colon (```;```) and end at the end of the line.

 Differently to most other assemblers, white space is not significant, i.e. a label can be defined after white space, and an opcode can be written at column 1.